redwoodjs/redwood/docs/docs/cli-commands.md

----
-description: A comprehensive reference of the Redwood CLI
----
 # Command Line Interface

 The following is a comprehensive reference of the Redwood CLI.
 You can get a glimpse of all the commands by scrolling the aside to the right.